Fidelizador/fidelizador-java-example/README.md

 ## Configure enviroment variables

 This program uses system environment variables.
-To configure this variables is recommended to edit ~/.bashrc file or ~/.profile and to add the next commands at the end of file:
+To configure this variables is recommended to edit ~/.bashrc file or ~/.profile and add the next commands at the end of file:

 ```bash
 export CLIENT_ID="your_client_id"